Prospective and Current Students FAQ:

-Prospective students often have questions about our program, therefore we have compiled a list of the most frequently asked questions we receive.
-If you do not find your question below, feel free to contact us at email@example.com
+Students often have questions about our program, therefore we have compiled a list of the most frequently asked questions we receive.
+If you do not find your question below, feel free to contact us at of fill out our RFI form.

 What are the benefits of enrolling in the UNMA program at Rutgers?

-The only program in the United States completely focused on the United Nations at an advanced level, students gain the skills of a liberal arts degree to better prepare them for work in international policy sectors and/or continuation of Ph.D. study.
+The only program in the United States completely focused on the United Nations disciplines at an advanced level, students gain the skills of a liberal arts degree to better prepare them for work in international policy sectors and/or continuation of Ph.D. study.
+For more information go here.

 Where are courses offered?

-Courses are offered at Rutgers University-New Brunswick and at Marymount Manhattan College on the Upper East Side of New York City via a video-wall and/or online.
+Courses are offered at Rutgers University-New Brunswick-Douglass campus and virtual remote instruction via Webex/Zoom video-wall and/or online.

 What are the requirements for obtaining a degree from the UNMA program?

-In order to complete the UNMA program, students are required to enroll in three mandatory courses along with 27 credits of supplemental courses from a desired concentration.
+In order to complete the UNMA program, students are required to enroll in three mandatory courses along with 27 credits of supplemental courses, which can be organized into one of our desired concentration.
 The mandatory courses are:

-- Capstone Seminar in United Nations & Global Policy Studies(3 Credits) *Only offered during the spring*
+- 16:790:599 - Capstone Seminar in United Nations & Global Policy Studies(3 Credits) Taken in the last semester of final year.

 What are Curriculum Concentrations?